-- through our website at www.crombiewilkinson.co.uk including data you provide when you complete a website enquiry form or sign up to a newsletter.
-Here, we collect your name, postal address, email address, telephone number and any other details you choose to provide us with when you submit your enquiry form (if applicable); - through your use of the Perfect Portal app.
+- through our website at www.crombiewilkinson.co.uk including data you provide when you complete a website enquiry form, sign up to a newsletter or use the Live Chat tool.
+Here, we collect your name, postal address, email address, telephone number and any other details you choose to provide us with when you submit your enquiry (if applicable); - through your use of the Perfect Portal app.